ShowShark Client Features

 Player Controls

-- Automatic video codec negotiation: detects H.265 (HEVC) hardware decode support at startup via
+- Automatic video codec negotiation: detects H.265 (HEVC) hardware decode support at startup and falls back to H.264 when needed

 - Source video info displayed as "Input" row in resolution section (codec and resolution)